-Common processing techniques for silicone include:
+Common silicone processing methods include:

 - Injection Molding